Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime: Discussion of the cosmological model

-It is convenient to express the Hubble parameter in terms of the redshift $z$, since this quantity is our physical observable.
-By making this variable change, equation \eqref{5.9} can be rewritten as:
+\end{widetext} It is convenient to express the Hubble parameter in terms of the redshift $z$, since this quantity is our physical observable.
+By making this variable change, equation \eqref{5.9} can be rewritten as: \begin{widetext}